croservices/cro/docs/reference/cro-http-server.md

         :host('localhost'), :port(8888), :%ssl, :$application
     );

+## Request body parsers and response body serializers

+Additional request body parsers (implementations of `Cro::HTTP::BodyParser`) and response body serializers (impelemntations of `Cro::HTTP::BodySerializer`) can be added at the server level.
+Alternatively, the set of default set of body parsers and serializers can be replaced entirely.

+To add extra body parsers to the set of defaults, pass a list of them to `add-body-parsers`.

+    my Cro::Service $hello-service = Cro::HTTP::Server.new(
+        :host('localhost'), :port(8888), :$application,
+        add-body-parsers => [
+            YAMLBodyParser,
+            XMLBodyParser
+        ]
+    );

+These will take precedence over (that is, tested for applicability ahead of) the default set of body parsers.
+To replace those entirely, pass a list of the body parsers to use as the `body-parsers` named parameter:

+    my Cro::Service $hello-service = Cro::HTTP::Server.new(
+        :host('localhost'), :port(8888), :$application,
+        body-parsers => [
+            # Don't parse any kind of body except a JSON one; anything else
+            # will throw an exception when `.body` is called.
+            Cro::HTTP::BodyParser::JSON
+        ]
+    );

+If both `body-parsers` and `add-body-parsers` is used, then both will be used, with those in `add-body-parsers` again having higher precedence.

+A similar scheme applies for body serializers.
+Use `add-body-serializers` to add extra ones to the defaults:

+    my Cro::Service $hello-service = Cro::HTTP::Server.new(
+        :host('localhost'), :port(8888), :$application,
+        add-body-serializers => [
+            YAMLBodySerializer,
+            XMLBodySerializer
+        ]
+    );

+Or replace the set of body serializers entirely by passing `body-serializers`:

+    my Cro::Service $hello-service = Cro::HTTP::Server.new(
+        :host('localhost'), :port(8888), :$application,
+        body-serializers => [
+            # The body can only ever be something that can be JSON serialized.
+            Cro::HTTP::BodySerializer::JSON
+        ]
+    );

+If both `add-body-serializers` and `body-serializers` are passed, they both will be used, with those in `add-body-serializers` taking precedence.

 ## HTTP versions

 The `:http` option can be passed to control which versions of HTTP should be